Kidev/EchoWiki/README.md

 ![engines](https://raw.githubusercontent.com/Kidev/EchoWiki/main/docs/engines.png)

 Engine detection is automatic: EchoWiki fingerprints the folder, picks the right reader, and extracts everything in the browser.
-If yours doesn't work, or some assets fail to load, report it from `Settings` in the `General` tab.
+If yours doesn't work, or some assets fail to load, report it on the EchoWiki Discord, linked from `Settings` in the `General` tab.

 Two ideas recur in the tables below: